ananemyro/DRF-tutorials/README.md

 - [Logs](#logs)

 ### Architecture
-The backend was built with [Django web framework](https://www.djangoproject.com/) interface with a [MongoDB](https://www.mongodb.com/) database initially, but migrations to [PostgreSQL](https://www.postgresql.org/) database were made later.
+The backend was built using the [Django web framework](https://www.djangoproject.com/), initially interfacing with a [MongoDB](https://www.mongodb.com/) database.
+It was later migrated to [PostgreSQL](https://www.postgresql.org/).

 #### Apps
 - "_users_":
   * defines permissions